 6. Privacy and Consent Management

 Regulations keep changing.
 Patients expect privacy.
 “Computable consent” means systems can automatically manage who sees what, based on patient preferences.
 It’s not perfect, but it’s getting better.
-Healthcare data management automation can help keep up with these changes and reduce manual tracking.
+Healthcare data solutions can help keep up with these changes and reduce manual tracking.

 Let’s not pretend everything is fixed.
 Some problems are stubborn:

-And sometimes, even with all the right healthcare data solutions and automation, something slips through.
+And sometimes, even with all the right healthcare data management tools and platforms, something slips through.
 That’s when you realize just how important the basics are.

-Here’s my honest, practical advice for anyone looking to improve healthcare data management automation and get the most out of automated medical data:
+Here’s my honest, practical advice for anyone looking to improve health data management and get the most out of automated medical data:

 Note: Don’t Ignore the Human Side